j-d-b/yt_worldtrends/README.md

 Worldtrends was built in early 2017 as my CS701 senior project at Middlebury College.
 It was my first foray in web development.
 I didn't know anything when I started this, and the code is a true mess: a single JS file, a strange mix of ES6 and older syntax, and no build process or package manager... etc. I've archived this repo and left it up here because *the project and app itself are interesting* and *it's fun to look back on*.

 ## About/Usage
-The functionality of the site straightforward; select a country to explore the top trending videos sourced from youtube for that region.
-Content is updated dynamically.
+The functionality of the site is straightforward: select a country to explore the top trending videos sourced from youtube for that region.
+Video content is updated dynamically.

 It's surprisingly interesting to adventurously click around the world map.
 Try it out!
 There's some illuminating content out there :)